Benjamin Golez

 Data and Code

-ABSTRACT: We estimate short-term dividend strip prices from 27 years of S&P 500 index options data (1996-2022).
+We estimate short-term dividend strip prices from 27 years of S&P 500 index options data (1996-2022).
 We use option-implied interest rates when estimating strip prices and longer holding period returns to mitigate measurement error.
 We find that Sharpe ratios for short-term strips are similar to or higher than Sharpe ratios for the market.
 Short-term strips also have a low market beta and a positive alpha.
 Over the business cycle, realized term premia (i.e., the difference between market and strip returns) and the term structure of Sharpe ratios move countercyclically, whereas the term structure of alphas moves procyclically.

 Friendly Investing and Information Sharing in the Asset Management Industry

-(with Antonino Emanuele Rizzo and Rafael Zambrana)
+Co-authors: Antonino Emanuele Rizzo and Rafael Zambrana

 Journal of Financial and Quantitative Analysis (2024)

-ABSTRACT: Do asset managers engage in friendly investing to obtain privileged investment information?
+Do asset managers engage in friendly investing to obtain privileged investment information?
 We test this hypothesis in the context of mutual fund connections to financial groups.
 Using brokers as the source of connections, we show that (a) funds overweight and are reluctant to sell the stock of connected financial groups, and (b) funds tend to cast their vote with the management of connected financial groups.
 The extent of friendly investing drives funds to trade similarly, and it is positively associated with a fund's performance.
 The lending channel confirms the information flow from financial companies to connected funds.

 Horizon Bias and the Term Structure of Equity Returns